-The non-hazardous wastes generated by the Group are mainly office waste including stationery, packaging materials, paper and waste electric devices from our operations.
-The office waste was handled by the office building property management company, and the waste electronic devices were recycled and disposed of by the recyclers after being scrapped upon approval.
+The non-hazardous wastes generated by the Group are mainly office waste including stationery, and paper from our operations, among which, recycable wastes will be recycled for reuse and the non-recyclable office waste will be handled by the office building property management company.
+During the Reporting Period, approximately 94kg of the non-hazardous waste was generated by the Group.